 If your organization has chosen Dedicated Private Cloud (Single Tenant) hosting, then refer to your Org Admin for the login screen URL.

 If your organization has been set up within the GenRocket web platform and you do not have an enabled User Account, please contact your Org Admin.

 2. Use a Supported Operating System and Browsers

 - Supported Operating Systems: Generally Windows, Linux, and macOS -- but GenRocket can support most OS that support Java.

 - Supported Browsers: Chrome, Chromium, Firefox, Safari and Microsoft Edge

 GenRocket is able to run on nearly any machine that supports Java.
-For an optimal experience we recommend your machine has:
+For an optimal experience, we recommend your machine has the following:

 - 4 Core CPU